ElektraInitiative/libelektra/doc/tutorials/java-kdb.md

 `value` would equals `it_works!`.

-Afterward, we may clean-up no longer needed native resources:
+Afterwards, we may clean-up no longer needed native resources:

 ```
 parentKey.release();